Nebula-gramm/tomato-backend/README.md

 # The tomatoKing blogsite api endpoint
-A nodejs backend api endpoit for developing  blogsite.
-There has 10 blog contnet with array element.
+A nodejs backend api endpoint for developing  blogsite.
+There has 10 blog content with array element.

 _____
 ![screenshot](https://iili.io/3tBM7Nj.png)